 The problem: Some buyers will order something or win it in an auction, then neglect to complete the payment.
 One rare breed of jerk will do this and then post negative feedback on your profile.

 The protection: eBay removes any feedback posted by buyers who haven’t paid.
+Additionally, they remove defects for cancelling the transaction.
 You can also report an unpaid item.
-If the buyer doesn’t pay you afterwards, you can get back any fees you paid to eBay for making the sale.
+If the buyer doesn’t pay you afterwards, you can get back any final value fees you paid to eBay for making the sale.

 Please note that eBay’s policies may change over time, and this post is just designed to give you a quick overview of how they work.
 You can review the full eBay seller protection policy here.